DanalEstes/DuetLapse/README.md

 As of April 2, 2020, ready for Alpha testing.
 Feedback via issues on Github or at Duet forum https://forum.duet3d.com/

 Status of Features.
-Strikethrough features are planned, coming soon:
+Unchecked features are planned, coming soon:

 Cameras:
 - [X] USB Cam